A Bayes-Motivated Quadratic-Form Test for High-Dimensional Mean Testing: Small Round Blue Cell Tumors dataset

 \section{Small Round Blue Cell Tumors dataset}

-We test the proposed Bayes factor based test on the small round blue cell tumors (SRBCTs) dataset \footnote{https://file.biolab.si/biolab/supp/bi-cancer/projections/info/SRBCT.html}.
+We test the proposed Bayes factor-based test on the small round blue cell tumors (SRBCTs) dataset \footnote{https://file.biolab.si/biolab/supp/bi-cancer/projections/info/SRBCT.html}.
 SRBCTs consist of four different small tumors: neuroblastoma (NB), Ewings family of tumors (EWS), rhabdomyosarcoma (RMS), and non-Hodgkin lymphoma (BL), with sample sizes of 18, 29, 25, and 11, respectively.
-Each sample has \( p = 2308 \) gene expressions.
+Each sample has $p = 2308$ gene expressions.
 To test whether gene expression differs between pairs, we randomly select two from the four, resulting in 6 pairs in total, and report the test results.
-The abbreviations are as follows: we use ``NR" to represent the pair NB and RMS, ``ER" to represent the pair EWS and RMS, and the other abbreviations follow a similar pattern.
+The abbreviations are as follows: we use ``NR" to represent the pair NB and RMS, ``ER" to represent the pair EWS and RMS, and the other abbreviations follow a similar pattern. \tcr{The main purpose of this application is to illustrate that the proposed statistic is computationally feasible and can be applied to real data in a setting where $p \gg n$.
+Since datasets such as SRBCT typically have relatively small sample sizes and the degree of sparsity in gene expression differences across tumor types is not known a priori, this example offers a relevant setting for practical comparison.}

 We compare the test statistics.
-Since all tests rejected the null hypothesis with \( p \)-values less than \( 10^{-5} \), we report $\log$ $p$-values in the parenthesis.
-From Table~\ref{tab:SRBCT}, we see that although all tests reject the null hypothesis, our proposed test has the smallest $\log$ $p$-values and the largest test statistics for most of the pairs.
+Since all tests reject the null hypothesis with $p$-values less than $10^{-5}$, we report $\log p$-values in parentheses for readability. \tcr{Table~\ref{tab:SRBCT} further shows that the proposed procedure can be implemented on a high-dimensional gene expression dataset and yields conclusions comparable to those of existing methods.
+Further, the proposed test produces more extreme test statistics for several pairs.}